Trump has now fired or threatened most senior officials related to the Russia investigation

 Attorneys general

-- Loretta E. Lynch: Has not been criticized by Trump for Russia investigation but has been for Clinton investigation
+• Loretta Lynch: Has not been criticized by Trump for Russia investigation but has been for Clinton investigation

-- Rod J. Rosenstein (acting for Russia investigation in light of Sessions’s recusal): Threatened repeatedly
+• Rod Rosenstein (acting for Russia investigation in light of Sessions’ recusal): Threatened repeatedly

 FBI director

-- James B. Comey: Fired, security clearance threatened (despite apparently not having one)
+• James Comey: Fired, security clearance threatened (despite apparently not having one)

 Leading Russia probe